Albert McCleery

 McCleery was producer and director of the Hallmark Hall of Fame.
-In 1953, he directed the first two-hour television production of Hamlet ever shown on U.S. television, for the Hallmark Hall of Fame.
-The production starred Maurice Evans and was Evans' only portrayal of the role on television, after having played it on Broadway in several productions.
+In 1953, he directed a two-hour television production of Hamlet for the Hallmark Hall of Fame.
+The production starred Maurice Evans.
+It was the first time Hamlet was presented on TV, the longest drama presented on TV up to that time, and Evans's only portrayal of the role on television, after having played it on Broadway in several productions.

 McCleery also produced The Further Adventures of Ellery Queen on NBC beginning in 1958.

 By 1960, McCleery had moved to CBS, where he was producer of The CBS TV Workshop.

 McCleery became director and executive producer of the Pasadena Playhouse in July 1966.
 He had been on its board of directors for 13 years prior to the appointment.

 McCleery married Sannye Sue Bailey in 1939.